-[20] However, as Season 2 progresses into Season 3, it becomes apparent that Snyder's power derives not only from his autocratic take on the principal's role, but also from the more powerful figure of the Mayor.
-While apparently operating as sovereign on campus, Snyder, it transpires, is merely the agent rather than the source of power.
-In the hierarchical and dependent relationship between principal and city council here, one can read a representation of real world schools' relationships with the police and the judiciary.
+[20] This offers an interesting reflection of real world schools' relationships with the police and the judiciary.
 The loss of traditional respect for teachers and headteachers is a phenomenon frequently observed and mourned in educational settings.
-There is a wealth of documentation of the resultant necessity for schools to involve external forces in maintaining discipline - in the UK from an oncampus police presence to the prosecution of parents whose children persistently truant.
+There is a wealth of documentation of the resultant necessity for schools to involve external forces in maintaining discipline - in the UK from an on-campus police presence to the prosecution of parents whose children persistently truant.